Goals

 Ablution blocks

 The BRA together with a major donor has renovated the ablution block at the steps going down to the beach.
 Aluminium window frames replaced the old wooden window frames, ceilings were painted and the toilets and showers were repaired.
+Recently, most of the underground pipes were also replaced.

 The security was improved by the installation of solar powered lights and camera motion sensors inside and outside the building.
 AllSound security sponsored the alarms inside and outside the building and two cameras.